• Menu

 Connecticut Inheritance Taxes vs. Federal Estate Taxes

-August 23, 2016 by Jeffrey A. Nirenstein, Estate Planning Attorney
+August 23, 2016 // by Barry D. Horowitz, Estate Planning Attorney

 Connecticut inheritance taxes and federal estate taxes are different.
 In some cases, depending upon the value of your estate, taxes may be owed both to the federal government as well as to the state government.
-You need to know tax rules, whether your estate is subject to taxation, and how taxes will affect your ability to leave a legacy.
-Connecticut inheritance taxes
+You need to know tax rules, whether your estate is subject to taxation, and how taxes will affect your ability to leave a legacy.Ā Connecticut inheritance taxes

 In many cases, it is possible to create an estate plan which incorporates tax minimization or tax avoidance strategies.
 By working with an experienced Connecticut estate planning lawyer, you could reduce the amount of taxes due after your death or could sometimes even eliminate taxes altogether.